Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Results

 \section{Results}

-We present fits to four different sets of numerical entanglement spectrum data, of which the first three represent an Abelian $SU(2)_1$ WZW theory, while the last represents a non-Abelian $SU(2)_2$ WZW theory.
+We present fits to four different sets of numerical entanglement spectrum data, of which the first three exhibit the chiral $\rm{SU}(2)_1$ WZW CFT, characteristic of the Kalmeyer-Laughlin spin liquid, while the last exhibits the chiral $\rm{SU}(2)_2$ WZW CFT, characteristic of a non-Abelian chiral $\rm{SU}(2)_2$ spin liquid.
 In each case, we consider a certain number of low-lying descendant levels of the numerical entanglement spectrum data, as typically, numerical results may be less reliable as we get to higher entanglement energies.